-Prediction post-mortems have abounded throughout all media in the wake of the shock result of the USA election which will see Donald Trump inaugurated as 45th President in January 2017.
-A large majority of astrologers predicted a Hillary Clinton win.
+A large majority of astrologers predicted a Hillary Clinton win in the 2016 USA election.
 She DID win the popular vote, by a majority of 1.4 million according to the most recent reliable estimates.
 But Trump secured the Presidency, thanks to the Electoral College results.
 So – were the astrologers’ predictions of a Clinton win right, or were they wrong?

 Mulling over this conundrum, I thought it might be of interest to repost an article I wrote some years ago on the topic of prediction.
 Let me know what YOU think!

 The question of whether it is possible to foretell the future is one which has preoccupied humans ever since we evolved into self-conscious beings and began to conceptualise past, present, and future — now thought to be around 80,000 years ago.
 Prediction has been around for a long time.
 Economists do it.
 Weather forecasters do it.
 Politicians do it.
 Physicists do it.
 Futurologists do it.

 Most of the foregoing predictors direct scorn and derision at the people who have done it for longer than anyone else: astrologers.